lkgarcia/whitepaper/docs/06-high-impact-use-cases.md

     - No specific bank names, regulations, or jurisdictional detail.
     - Quantify only where defensible; provide ranges with citation or clearly mark as directional.
     - Flag assumptions; avoid speculative claims without caveats.
+    - Do not include a definition of Agentic AI in banking as it was already covered in a previous paper.

   Sources (target pool): ArXiv (agent architectures, evaluation), Gartner (market & adoption trends), peer-reviewed university research (reinforcement learning, autonomous systems reliability).